brikteknologier/seraph-model/README.md

 This is an array of property names which acts as a whitelist for property names in objects to be saved.
 If it is set, any properties in objects to be saved that are not included in this array are stripped.
+Composited properties are automatically whitelisted.
+See
-See [Setting a properties whitelist](#settingfields) for more information and examples.
+[Setting a properties whitelist](#settingfields) for more information and examples.